 MS in Criminal Justice

 Gain essential skills for a high-demand field with a Master of Science in Criminal Justice from Webster University.
-Take classes online and on-campus and complete your degree within two years.
+Take classes online and in person and complete your degree within two years.
 Graduate with the knowledge and preparation to:

 The nature of crime—in the U.S. and around the world—has changed dramatically over the past few decades.
 And with heightened concerns of 21st-century terrorism, along with the challenges found in the world of cyberspace, the demand for criminal justice professionals continues to rise.
 Gain the knowledge and experience to advance in an in-demand career that needs compassionate, ethical, detail-oriented professionals like you leading the charge.